What's the difference between InterExchange, SWAP, and International Experience Canada (IEC)?

 Where will I stay?

 Most travelers have already planned accommodation or booked hostels independently for the early part of the program.
-If you prefer, we can arrange your initial hostel accommodation for you.
+If you prefer, we can arrange a few nights of initial hostel accommodation for you.

 How long will it take me to find a job?